Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: periodic schemes

-Thus, a feedback connection of a SISO LTI plant $P$ with a SISO linear $n$-periodic controller $C$, viewed as an $n$-periodic system can be simultaneously lifted to form an LTI MIMO feedback system with $n\times n$ respective transfer functions.
+Thus, a feedback connection of a SISO LTI plant $P$ with a SISO linear $n$-periodic controller $C$, viewed as an $n$-periodic system, can be simultaneously lifted to form an LTI MIMO feedback system with $n\times n$ respective transfer function matrices.
 The stability and input-output induced norms of the feedback system remain the same as for its lifted counterpart.

-If $p$ is a pole of an LTI system $P$ then clearly $p^n$ is a pole of the corresponding $\widetilde{P}(z)$.
+If $p$ is a pole of an LTI system $P$ then $p^n$ is a pole of the corresponding lifted $\widetilde{P}(z)$.
 The relation between zeros is substantially different.
-In fact, any finite zeros of $\widetilde{P}(z)$ can be arbitrarily assigned \cite[Section VI]{francis1988stability}, \cite{khargonekar1985robust}, \cite{kabamba1987control} (possibly by introducing a suitable pre-compensation) Thus, periodic control can improve the gain margin beyond what is achievable by LTI control by removing the obstruction due to finite nonminimum phase zeros.
-Unfortunately the same cannot be said for zeros at infinity for plants that are strictly causal.
-The following theorem establishes that if the plant is devoid of finite non-minimum phase zeros, periodic controllers cannot achieve a larger gain margin compared with LTI controllers.
-It is tailored to the case of interest in the present paper, in that we only consider the system as having a single unstable pole.
+Finite zeros of $\widetilde{P}(z)$ can be arbitrarily assigned \cite[Section VI]{francis1988stability}, \cite{khargonekar1985robust}, \cite{kabamba1987control} (possibly by introducing a suitable pre-compensation).
+As a consequence, periodic control can improve the gain margin beyond what is achievable by LTI control by removing the obstruction due to finite non-minimum phase zeros \cite{khargonekar1985robust,francis1988stability}.
+However, zeros at infinity due to strictly causality of $P$ remain, and so does the corresponding obstruction in improving the gain margin.
+By extending the theory in Section II-A to gain margin optimization for MIMO systems, utilizing the approach in Cockburn and Tannenbaum \cite{Cockburn1996multivariable}, we obtain as a corollary the following proposition which is tailored to the case of interest of system without finite non-minimum phase zero.

-\begin{theorem} Consider a nominal plant that is strictly causal with a single unstable pole at $z=p$ and no finite non-minimum phase zero.
+\begin{proposition} Consider a nominal plant that is strictly causal without finite non-minimum phase zero.
 (Due to strict causality, the plant has a non-minimum phase zero at $\infty$.)
-The maximum gain margin achievable by linear time-periodic controllers is the same as that achievable by LTI controllers. \end{theorem}
+The maximum gain margin achievable by linear time-periodic controllers is the same as that achievable by LTI controllers. \end{proposition}

 \begin{proof} See Appendix~A. \end{proof}